 Be creative!
 I have had clients hop around my office on one foot feeling their unwanted emotion and singing first and second grade songs.
 It always gets them out of the unwanted emotion.
 Most of the time they end up laughing or they get angry at me.
 In any case because of brain elasticity, that old emotional state will be different.

-All of the following effective trauma healing modalities do just that without drugs, electricity, or operations and none require you to know 🧠 physiology:
+All of the following twelve (12) effective trauma healing modalities do just that without drugs, electricity, or operations and none require you to know 🧠 physiology:

 Any of these above modalities will usually make a positive difference for your clients in a few sessions.
 Many times in just one session!

 If your current therapeutic tool does not make a positive difference for your client in one session, you might find another tool or find another therapist that has different tools in their toolbox.
-A hammer is very effective tool for pounding nails into wood; however, a hammer is not effective in unscrewing a small nut onto a bolt.
+A hammer is very effective tool for pounding nails into wood; however, a hammer is not effective in screwing a small nut onto a bolt.